 Same as The Coliseum is the symbol of Rome, the Roman Forum is another place full of historical ruins, where we could still find the legacy of this great empire.

 Even though not many would expect these places to be in good shape after so many hundreds of years, I was still sad to see how these great constructions have been turned into ruins, especially after I learned that many places have been destroyed due to the sacking over the years by various attackers, or the stones and marbles have been taken away to build some other houses, or palaces by the rich or ruling class.

-Staying close to Piazza Navona gave us the privilege to stop by several times, when we enjoyed every single time the wonderful views during the day or the night of this beautiful piazza.
+Staying near to Piazza Navona gave us the privilege to stop by several times, enjoying it every single time during our multiple stops during the day or the night.

-Also, a close place we took the bus from a couple of times was The Altare della Patria also known as the Monument of Victor Emmanuel II who had unified Italy in 1861.
-The largest monument from Italy, it holds the Tomb of the Unknown Soldier with an eternal flame, and the 2 chariots from the top with their winged victories can be seen from far away.
+Another close place, where we took the bus from a couple of times, was The Altare della Patria also known as the Monument of Victor Emmanuel II who had unified Italy in 1861.
+This is the largest monument from Italy, that holds the Tomb of the Unknown Soldier with an eternal flame, and the 2 chariots from the top with their winged victories which can be seen from far away.

-Once we started walking on Via Appia Antica from the centre of this ancient capital, we had to continue our journey up to the outside of the city walls and to find the opportunity to once again let the history tell us its own story through the stones, ruins, and catacombs that waited for our visit.
+Walking on Via Appia Antica was a journey I always wanted to take.
+The Appian Way is located outside of the city walls and we foud the opportunity to once again let the history tell us its own story through the stones, ruins, and catacombs that awaited for our visit.